 Google Cloud highly recommends that you deploy SAP HANA in a high-availability cluster when you run SAP HANA on the Bare Metal Solution memory-optimized machines.

-For a high-availability cluster on Bare Metal Solution, you use two identical machines in the same Bare Metal Solution regional extension, synchronous SAP HANA system replication, and the Pacemaker cluster resource manager that is provided by your Linux operating system vendor.
+For a high-availability cluster on Bare Metal Solution, you use two identical machines in the same Bare Metal Solution regional extension, synchronous SAP HANA system replication, and a cluster resource manager.

-With the following requirements and recommendations, use the clustering instructions that are provided by your operating system vendor to configure high-availability clusters on Bare Metal Solution machines:
+With the following requirements and recommendations, use the instructions for configuring Linux Pacemaker that are provided by the distributor of your Linux operating system to configure high-availability clusters on Bare Metal Solution machines:

 - For the floating virtual IP address, you can use the standard Pacemaker IPaddr2 cluster resource, which uses address resolution updates in combination with Bare Metal Solution networking.